SD › Best Places to Stay in Houston

 Best Places to Stay in Houston

-We’ve covered our favorite neighborhoods to visit and stay in more detail below, but there are also numerous accommodation options around the NRG Stadium (home of the Houston Texans) and the now abandoned Astrodome, 6 miles southwest of Downtown.
+We’ve covered our favorite neighborhoods to visit and stay in more detail below, but there are also numerous accommodation options around the NRG Stadium (home of the Houston Texans), 6 miles southwest of Downtown.
 Staying here is convenient for NFL games (and the annual Houston Livestock Show and Rodeo in March as well as Texas Bowl in January), but not especially useful for the rest of the city.
 Good choices include the Residence Inn Medical Center/NRG Park, Hotel Ylem, and the Holiday Inn Express & Suites S-Medical Ctr Area.

 - Best Luxury Hotels in Houston